icglue/stimc/README.md

 trigger).

 #### Cleanup
+Resource cleanup is mainly useful in cases where simulation can be reset.
+Threads will be recreated and run after a reset and might cause conflicts with remaining resources from a previous run.

+##### Stack unwinding
+Since version 1.2 a stimc++ thread's stack will by default be unwound on termination at and of simulation or simulator reset.
+If programmed accordingly by writing the associated thread code exception safe it is possible to have resources freed this way.

+Stack unwinding is achieved by letting `wait` functions throw a stimc++ specific exception at end of simulation which therefore should not be caught or otherwise rethrown if necessary.
+It is important to consider, that all thread's stacks can be unwound in any order.

+If stack unwinding causes problems it can be disabled by defining `STIMCXX_DISABLE_STACK_UNWIND`.
+Alternatively it can be selectively disabled for individual threads by calling `stimc_thread_resume_on_finish (false)`.

+##### Explicit cleanup
-In order to free memory and cleanup resources like memory or open files when a thread is terminated it is possible to register a cleanup callback.
+In order to explicitly control freeing of memory or cleanup of resources like open files when a thread is terminated it is possible to register a cleanup callback.
-This is mainly useful in cases where simulation can be reset as threads will be recreated and run after a reset and might cause conflicts with remaining resources from a previous run.

 In stimc++ it is possible to wrap this into one or more objects of custom cleanup classes inheriting `stimcxx::thread_cleanup` which is created within the thread via `new` and performs